 I have also found that Meyer lemons make the best lemon spirals because the fruit is smaller and the peel naturally has a tighter spiral.
 Follow the same thought for oranges, choosing smaller oranges for spirals and saving larger oranges for slices, wedges, and juicing.Continue to 7 of 7 below.

 How to Flame an Orange Peel

-- Using a pairing knife, cut a coin of at least 1 inch wide and no more than 2 inches long into the orange peel, cutting into the fruit's pith just a bit.
+- Using a paring knife, cut a coin of at least 1 inch wide and no more than 2 inches long into the orange peel, cut into the fruit's pith just a bit.